PrinciplesDotDev/principles/reduce-a-problem-to-its-lowest-sensible-abstraction.md

 +++
-principle = "Reduce a problem to its lowest sensible abstraction" tags = ["process"] summary = "Stating a problem in its lowest sensible abstraction helps you understand and develop accurate solutions to a problem." authors = ["AdamCraven"] contributors = [""] license = "CC BY-SA 4.0"
+principle = "Reduce a problem to its lowest sensible abstraction" tags = ["process"] summary = "Framing a problem in its lowest sensible abstraction helps you understand and develop accurate solutions to a problem." authors = ["AdamCraven"] contributors = [""] license = "CC BY-SA 4.0"